nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 **Setting USB VBUS Current Draw**

 The current draw limit of VBUS is set by register 30H.
 The options are 100mA, 500mA, 900mA and "no limit" which is what it is set to by default upon boot of C.H.I.P.
 Pro.
 If you set the current limit and the current draw exceeds the threshold, C.H.I.P. will shut down.
-Read more about the VBUS limit on page 33 of the [AXMP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf).
+Read more about the VBUS limit on page 33 of the [AXP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf).

+### BTS Pin

 ### Power Button